-Preparing for College Part 1: Tips for Parents for Supporting the First Year
+Preparing for College Part 1: Tips for Parents and Families for Supporting the First Year

-Once your child commits to a school, it’s time to start thinking about what they can do now to prepare for college.
-As a parent, it’s important to be part of this process while still allowing your child to take the lead.
+Once your student commits to a school, it’s time to start thinking about what they can do now to prepare for college.
+As their guardian, it’s important to be part of this process while still allowing them to take the lead.
 The following resources can help you support them as they look forward to the year ahead.

 Choosing a Major